 Eggs are one of the most versatile ingredients which is why they have been eaten for centuries across the globe.
-Eggs are a staple at the breakfast table and this post is all about eggs including my favourite flavour combinations with some top tips and facts about eggs.
+Eggs are a staple at the breakfast table and this post is all about them including my favourite flavour combinations with some top tips and facts about eggs.

 I will look at different ways to eat eggs at breakfast, information on size, quality, temperature and types of egg and how to store them.